 You don’t need every awesome martech product out there—no matter how convincing a salesperson is.
 A product can be great, while not being exactly what your marketing team needs.

-Make a New Year’s marketing resolution for 2019 to be cautious and thoughtful in your approach to buying martech.
+Resolve to be more cautious and thoughtful in your approach to buying marketing technology.
 You’ll end up spending your budget more wisely and selecting tools that actually increase your rates of success.

 Want to learn what’s hot in martech that you can consider evaluating?
 Subscribe to RampedUp.us below.